ZeroOrI/UpdatingWiki/readme.md

 **Kei Karuizawa apparently begins to date Yōsuke Hirata according to rumors that are spreading among the students.**

 **After school is out for one day, The Idiot Trio invites Kiyotaka to go out with them for the evening, including that Kikyō would also be coming.
 She shows up and admits that she had invited Yōsuke Hirata, Kei Karuizawa, Nene Mori, and Chiaki Matsushita to join them after they accendenlty meet each over.
 The awkward group leaves to go look around campus.
 While they were hanging around the mall, Kei spent 30.000 points on different clothes.
 They talk a bit about relationships until the group's conversation turns into one about the monthly point balances.
-As everyone expresses their opinions about the school's point balances, Kei said that 100.000 points isn't enough for her.**[9.5][#9.5change]
+As everyone expresses their opinions about the school's point balances, Kei said that 100.000 points isn't enough for her.**[9.5] [#9.5change]

 **After spending all her points from the first month and D-Class not receiving any, due to their penalties, she asked the girls of her class to lend her some money to buy the 'essentials', managing to gain at least 2000 points from Kikyō Kushida and other girls from her class.**

 **When Chabashira announces to the class that Sudō had gotten in a fight a few days earlier with C-Class students and that the two sides had given conflicting reports of what happened.
 Many of the students from Class 1-D begin to voice their frustration for Sudō and his attitude.
-Although students voice their dissatisfaction, Yōsuke Hirata and Kei Karuizawa back her up and the atmosphere in the class changes into one motivated to prove Sudō innocent.**[10][#4.75change]
+Although students voice their dissatisfaction, Yōsuke Hirata and Kei Karuizawa back her up and the atmosphere in the class changes into one motivated to prove Sudō innocent.** [10](#4.75change)

-**After school, two groups of students were formed in order to search for the potential witness to the event, with Hirata and Karuizawa leading one group and Kushida leading the other.**[11](#12change)
+**After school, two groups of students were formed in order to search for the potential witness to the event, with Hirata and Karuizawa leading one group and Kushida leading the other.** [11](#12change)

 **The first-year students of the Advanced Nurturing High School went on a luxurious liner for a 2-week cruise trip prepared by the school, after the end-of-term exam.
-Kei and her friend in particular were enjoying the atmosphere and sceneries.**[12](#13change)
+Kei and her friend in particular were enjoying the atmosphere and sceneries.** [12](#13change)

 **Arrived on island Yōsuke Hirata lists and discusses the needs of camping spots and necessities.
 The girls and boys sides, particularly Shinohara and Ike, start arguing again about the toilet matter.
 Since a temporary one costs 20 points, the boys want to use just the cardboard ones to preserve their points as much as possible and only spend them when necessary, while the girls object to the idea.
-When girls asked opinion of Kei, she said that they should save as many points as possible, even if they have to use cardbox toilet**[13](#11change)
+When girls asked opinion of Kei, she said that they should save as many points as possible, even if they have to use cardbox toilet** [13](#11change)

 **Towards the end of the survival test week, Kei was found crying in the girl's tent as her underwear was apparently stolen.
 The girls of her class had Yōsuke check all the boys and their luggage to find it.**

 **While sleeping, the boys suddenly get waken up by the girls, who appear upset.
 Shinohara informs that Karuizawa's underwear has been stolen.
 As their luggage was put outside the tents to make space, Shinohara believes someone has gone through them and taken it.
 Karuizawa is in tears and being comforted by other girls in the tent, while the boys become alerted of the situation.**

 **The girls request to live separately from the boys as they still believe the culprit is among them.
 D-Class's unity start falling apart as both sides have a huge argument about it.
 The girls, lead by Karuizawa and Shinohara, ask Hirata for help as they can trust him, but Suzune opposes against it.
 Suzune explains her reasoning and wants another boy, in this case Kiyotaka, to watch over Hirata.
 The girls cast their doubts on him, but Airi tries to defend him.
 Karuizawa lashes out at Airi and starts teasing her, with other girls joining in.
 Unable to bear it, Airi runs off into the forest.**[14](#14change)

 **After further explanations from Suzune, Karuizawa agrees to let Kiyotaka be on guard as he seems to be the most harmless and Hirata is fine with it.
 Trying to calm both parties, Hirata voices his thoughts over the matter, stating that he does not want the class to doubt their own classmates.
 Someone then mentions Ibuki as a possible suspect but Shinohara and Karuizawa still keep their suspicions on the boys.**

+**Unlike the boys’ tent, which was Spartan-like in its lack of comfort, the girls’ tent was completely different.
+It was spacious, with a floor mat on the ground so that they wouldn’t have to sleep on the hard earth.
+There were several pillows inflated with air.
+On top of that was a battery-powered cordless fan.
+Girls hadn’t sacrificed anything from the very start.
+They’d simply bought whatever they needed.
+It was Karuizawa-san and the others asked for these.
+Apparently, they’d secretly indulged themselves quite well.** [15](#15change)

+**When D-Class returns to the ship, they met Suzune, that still looking pale, and the students gather around her.
+Karuizawa apologises for what she said, stating that Ibuki was the underwear theft and Kiyotaka has told them everything.
+She says that Suzune had tried to chase after Ibuki, and she also found out C-Class and A-Class leaders and told Hirata about it.**

 __Spoilers__
 There was another exam on the ship after their return from the survival island.
 In this exam, their objective was to find a traitor hidden among the groups that were divided into 12 different groups based on the Chinese zodiac's names among all classes.
 Kei was put into the same group as Kiyotaka, Teruhiko Yukimura, Hideo Sotomura, and students from other classes such as Honami Ichinose from B-Class, Machida from A-Class, and Mio Ibuki and Shiho Manabe from C-Class.
 Kei couldn't hide her dissatisfaction when seeing Kiyotaka and others as her groupmates.